nextcloud/documentation/developer_manual/app/tutorial.rst

 Writing a test for the controller (recommended)
 ===============================================
 Tests are essential for having happy users and a carefree life.
-No one wants their users to rant about your app breaking their ownCloud or being buggy.
+No one wants their users to rant about your app breaking their Nextcloud or being buggy.
 To do that you need to test your app.
 Since this amounts to a ton of repetitive tasks, we need to automate the tests.

 Unit Tests
 ----------
 A unit test is a test that tests a class in isolation.
 It is very fast and catches most of the bugs, so we want many unit tests.

-Because ownCloud uses :doc:`Dependency Injection <container>` to assemble your app, it is very easy to write unit tests by passing mocks into the constructor.
+Because Nextcloud uses :doc:`Dependency Injection <container>` to assemble your app, it is very easy to write unit tests by passing mocks into the constructor.
 A simple test for the update method can be added by adding this to **ownnotes/tests/Unit/Controller/NoteControllerTest.php**:

 .. code-block:: php